Parenting labels don’t help children

 Helicopter, lawnmower, free-range — labels for parenting styles abound online and in the media.
 But they’re often negative and unhelpful to parents, says Parenting Research Centre CEO and child psychologist Warren Cann.

 Speaking on the Feed Play Love podcast produced by Babyology, Mr Cann says while there might be a kernel of truth in some of them in some families, applying negative parenting labels like this to a whole generation of parents does not have a scientific basis.
-They are nearly always based on anecdotal observations and its’ unclear how they help parents and parenting.
+Negative parenting labels are nearly always based on anecdotal observations and its’ unclear how they help parents and parenting.

 Listen to the episode